 When it moves to 1.23460, it moved one pip which is the same as saying that it moved ten points.

 Now let’s look at the JPY pairs.

 Forex currency pairs with 3 vs 2 decimal places

 JPY pairs are the exception from the other currency pairs.

-Typically their price is presented with three decimal cases.
+Typically their price is presented with three decimal places.

 As an example, you could see the GBP/JPY pair price as 123.456.

 But the same brokers that cut the last decimal place on the other pairs, will also cut it here.